Razaleigh Khalik

-Razaleigh Khalik (born 25 June 1981) is a former professional soccer player who played in the S.League and the Singapore national football team.
+Razaleigh bin Khalik (born 25 June 1981) is a former professional soccer player who played in the S.League and the Singapore national football team.

 He is a natural centre back, though he can also play as a right full back and left full back.

 Club career

 Razaleigh has previously played for Geylang United and Young Lions.

 International career

 He made his debut for the Singapore against Maldives on 4 March 2003.